 1. Talk to Your Family and Friends

-Even if you know that job rejections are common, this may still have a negative effect on you.
+Even if you know that job rejection is common, this may still have a negative effect on you.
 It is a good idea to talk to your family and friends to get your frustrations off your chest.
-If you are too shy to speak to them, you can always talk to a recruitment consultant or to a career counsellor.
+If you are too shy to speak to them, you can always talk to a recruitment consultant or to a career counselor.